isomerpages/moe-kranjipri/_1-to-1-learning-experience/FAQs.md

 **12\.
 Do I have to provide an iPad for my child to bring to school?**

-We will not require parents to provide an iPad for your child immediately in the beginning of the year, as students will be using the school-owned iPads for their day-to-day learning.
-We hope to help students familiarize and establish the routines for iPad usage first, before we encourage them to bring their own iPads to school.
-More details will be communicated to you should we require students to start bringing their own iPads to school.
+We will not require parents to provide an iPad for your child as students will be using the school-owned iPads for theor day-to-day learning.
+This is to ensure that students will be able to access upto-date applications and platforms for their day-to-day learning.